ZackeryRSmith/TokenNip/README.md

 # TokenNip
-Discord token grabber for linux
+Discord token grabber for linux, nothing crazy, all imports should be built-in.